 - Keep the balls aside to use later.

 How to assemble Kachori

 - After 30 minutes lightly knead the previously prepared dough and divide it in equal parts, shape it into a log and slice it into equal parts.
-Each part should be sufficient to make 2-inch size ball.
+Each part should be sufficient to make a 2-inch size ball.

 - Put a ball of previously prepared stuffing for kachori on it and bring the open edges of the dough together and join them at the center tightly.
 Excess dough can be pinched off and removed.
-This will again form a ball like structure.
+This will again form a ball-like structure.
 Let the filled ball sit for 3 to 4 minutes before rolling.

 - Stuff and prepare rest kachori this way and keep them covered with a moist muslin cloth so that they do not dry up.

 How to deep fry Kachori